Guilouz/FLSUN-S1-Open-Source-Edition/README.md

 <br />

-## INSERTING MICROSD CARD FOR FLSUN OS
+## :wrench: INSERTING MICROSD CARD FOR FLSUN OS

 - Make sure the printer is turned off.